Region: Intermountain West Region

 Here are the Recipients of the IWJV 2024 Conservation Partner Awards

 Each year, the Intermountain West Joint Venture recognizes individuals and organizations who are doing excellent habitat conservation work around the region.
-The following awards were presented at the IWJV fall 2025 management board meeting.
 For a list of past award winners, click here.
-Congressman Mike simpson, Idaho Conservation Policy Champion Award presented by the IWJV’s…
+Theresa bates, Christina beaty, & Laura hillenbrand, U.s. fish and wildlife service mountain-prairie region migratory bird administrative staff IWJV Conservation Partner Award—Operations presented by the…

 • The Sagebrush Tells the Story